TripleAConsortium/gog_price_checker/README.md

 ## Credits

 - This script is provided as an educational example and is not intended for commercial purposes.
-It was created as a part of a task and is not an official GOG product.
+It was created as part of a task and is not an official GOG product.

 ## License

-- The **Game Price Checker** AppleScript is released under the [MIT License](LICENSE).
+- The **Game Price Checker** Python script is released under the [MIT License](LICENSE).
 Feel free to modify and distribute the script according to the terms of the license.

 ## Disclaimer